-Grades in all subjects or courses shall be reported to parents and students at the end of each grade reporting period.
+Grades in all subjects or courses shall be reported to students and parents at the end of each grade reporting period.
 The report shall include the number of times the student has been absent.
 For students in special programs, a written report to parents must clearly specify the instructional level at which the student is functioning.
 Specific details related to each grade level/course are shown below:

-- In Grades Pre-K, Kindergarten, and 1st, student proficiency in each competency will be determined using a published progression, available on the website. - In Grades 2nd 5th, student proficiency will be determined using a traditional grading scale.
-Student proficiency shall be reported using a 100 point system as outlined below:
+- In Grades Pre-K, Kindergarten, and 1st, student proficiency in each competency will be determined using a published progression, available on the Fort Bend ISD website. - In Grades 2nd 5th, student proficiency will be determined using a traditional grading scale.
+Student proficiency shall be reported using a 100-point system as outlined below:

 Letter Grade Range

-Α 90 - 100
+А 90 - 100

 В 80 - 89

 С 70 - 79

 F Below 70